Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 at 2 am that terrible night, the club website:

-www.thestationrocks.com had been taken down, he thinks to hide pictures
+down, he thinks to hide

-of the bands (w pyrotechnics?).
+of the bands with pyrotechnics.
 "If

 that place had 100 people in it, it was full,"